-To qualify for a retirement visa, you must be 50 years of age or older.
+To qualify for a retirement visa as from 1st March 2019 you must be 50 years of age or older.

-You can apply for a retirement visa from either your home country of residency or once you have arrived in Thailand.
+The application for a retirement visa can be made from either your home country of residency or once you have arrived in Thailand.

 To apply for a retirement visa from your home country of residency you would need to contact your local Thai consulate.
 The visa type is known as a Non-OA visa.

-To apply for a retirement visa in Thailand, it is advisable that you first get a 90-day, non-O visa for Thailand from your local Thai consulate in your home country of residency before travelling.
+To apply for a retirement visa in Thailand, it is advisable that you first get a 90-day, non-O visa from your local Thai consulate in your home country of residency before travelling.

-The next requirement is that you have at least a 6-month rent contract, supported by the property owner.
+The next requirement is proof of residency.
+For that you must have at least a 6-month rent contract, supported by copies of the property owners ID card & house book or if you own or lease a property the supporting paperwork will be required.

 The basic retirement visa for Thailand is only valid for one year.
 The 5-year retirement has different financial requirements.
 For the 5-year retirement visa you must have 3 million Baht in a local Thai bank account for 1 year before applying and at no time during the validity of the visa can you have less than 1.5 million baht in your bank account.

 If you wish to leave Thailand, whilst holding a retirement visa.
-You must get a re-entry stamp from your local Thai immigration office before travelling.
+You must get a re-entry stamp, this can be done at any immigration office before travelling.
 Otherwise your visa will be cancelled on your departure from Thailand.
 It is also possible to get a multiple entry stamp, allowing you to travel in and out of the Thailand, freely as often as you wish during the validity of your visa.

 Don’t forget that consular & immigration officers reserve the right to request additional documents when they are deemed necessary.